-Positive cash flows please bank and financial institutions.
+Positive cash flows please banks and financial institutions.
 A positive cash flow means the business enjoys steady and predictable cash flows.
 Banks prefer extending credit to such borrowers.
 The payment of the next installment is certain and reliable.
 Not to mention, the cash flow health also contributes to the credit score affixed on a company.
-Companies with an impressive credit rating will be in a better position to raise funds from the open market or seek foreign investment.
+Companies with impressive credit ratings will be in a better position to raise funds from the open market or seek foreign investment.
 It is noteworthy how mere management of cash at the operating level can be leveraged to fetch such humongous benefits.

 Enabling Capex and Investment

-The crux of a good cash management lies in maintaining positive cash flows over time.
+The crux of good cash management lies in maintaining positive cash flows over time.
 The theory advocates that the inflow should always exceed the outflow to sit on a surplus.
 Instead of being kept idle, these surplus funds could be invested to reap returns.
-This would be a classic case of “letting your money make money for you”.
-Furthermore, a business that regularly invests and sets apart a sum would also be able to incur a capex purchase.
-And all this just from efficient cash management!
+This would be a classic case of “letting your money make money for you.”
+Furthermore, a business that regularly invests and sets apart a sum would also be able to incur a CAPEX purchase.
+And all this is just from efficient cash management!
 A good cash flow management system thus, also lifts the pressure off the funds flows from operating activities to purchase capital expenditure.

 Boosts Vendor and Employee Relations

 An efficient cash flow management system ensures funds are always at the disposal of the manager.
-By timing the receivable and payables perfectly, a business will always be in a position to honor the vendor obligations on time.
+By timing the receivables and payables perfectly, a business will always be in a position to honor the vendor obligations on time.
 A business paying up on time is successful in building a relationship of trust with the vendor.
 It will also be possible to negotiate better credit terms with a satisfied vendor.